MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 > - You should also enable an app (such as Photos, Mail, or OneDrive) that can interact with or retrieve pictures.
 >
 > <sup>3</sup> Even if you do not enable Cortana as a kiosk app, built-in voice commands are enabled.
 However, commands that are related to disabled features have no effect.
 > <sup>4</sup> You cannot enable Miracast directly.
-To enable Miracast as a kiosk app, enable the Camera app and the Device Picker app.
+To enable Miracast as a kiosk app, enable the Camera app, DevicesFlowHost and the Device Picker app.

 ### Plan user and device groups